codygreen/llm_api_server/objective4/README.md

       ↳  19% — ✓ 12 / ✗ 50
 ```

 In the example above, you'll notice that all requests returned a response code of 200 or 503, but only 19% of the requests returned a text summarization about the creation of NGINX.
+This is ideal, and informs the requestor to try their request again after a random backoff period.

 > _**Note:**_ if your response percentage is 0%, then you may have crashed your llmapi container.
 Restart the container and test again.